pts/kvikdos/README.txt

 Limitations:

-* kvikdos needs a Linux amd64 system with KVM.
+* kvikdos needs a Linux i386 or amd64 system with KVM.
+It has been tested and found working with both: Linux compiled for i386 and Linux compiled for amd64.
 (Windows and macOS have similar virtualization technologies, but kvikdos hasn't been ported to them yet.
-Alternatively, on old Linux i386 systems, the vm86(2) system call could be used, but that's not implemented in kvikdos either.) macOS users should use udosrun insteda of kvikdos, others should use DOSBox or DOSBox-X.
+Alternatively, on old Linux i386 systems, the vm86(2) system call could be used, but that's not implemented in kvikdos either.) macOS users should use udosrun instead of kvikdos, others should use DOSBox or DOSBox-X.

 * kvikdos can run 16-bit DOS programs (written for the 8086, 186 or 286
   processors, but not 16-bit 286 protected mode), it can't run 32-bit DOS